Discover the nutty goodness of kabocha squash with this stellar sauce

 Step 1

-Position a baking rack in the center of the oven and preheat to 400 degrees.
+Position racks in the upper and lower middle of the oven and preheat to 400 degrees.
 Line two large, rimmed baking sheets with parchment paper.

 Step 2